Current Panelists – Women Rocking Hollywood 2025: Surviving and Thriving in a Changing Landscape

 Follow Women In Film at @WomenInFilm on Twitter!

-Leslie Combemale is moderator and creator of the Women Rocking Hollywood panel at San Diego Comic-Con.
-She has been writing about film, with a focus on women and diversity, for over 14 years, on sites like AWFJ.orgTheCredits.org, and her own site, CinemaSiren.com.
-She has a passion for artists below the line, celebrating them through her film art gallery ArtInsights, located outside Washington, DC, where she has been selling film art by the filmmakers for over 30 years.
+Leslie Combemale is moderator and creator of the Women Rocking Hollywood panel at San Diego Comic-Con and WonderCon.
+She has been writing about film, with a focus on women and diversity for over 18 years on sites like AWFJ.orgTheCredits.org, and her own site, CinemaSiren.com.
+She has a passion for artists below the line, celebrating them through her film art gallery ArtInsights, where she has been selling film art by the filmmakers for over 30 years.
 She is an expert on the history of animation and film art, and has been amplifying the careers of animators important to the classic animated features and tv shows, as well as production artists integral to films like Star Wars and Harry Potter, at conventions around the world for over a decade.
-She believes parity for women behind the camera and below the line will come, in part, through the support of the thousands of vocal fans at San Diego Comic-Con, that have loyally attended the Women Rocking Hollywood panel since its inception.
+She believes parity for women behind the camera and below the line will come, in part, through the support of the thousands of vocal fans at entertainment and comic conventions, that have loyally attended the Women Rocking Hollywood panels since its inception.

-Follow Women Rocking Hollywood at @WomenRockFilm and at @CinemaSirenNews on Twitter.
+Follow Women Rocking Hollywood at @wrh.bsky.social on Bluesky.

 You can see her work with AWFJ on this Alliance of Women Film Journalists page.